neurogym/neurogym/README.md

 Wrappers (see [list](https://github.com/gyyang/neurogym/blob/master/docs/wrappers.md))
 are short scripts that allow introducing modifications the original tasks.
 For instance, the Random Dots Motion task can be transformed into a reaction time task by passing it through the _reaction_time_ wrapper.
 Alternatively, the _combine_ wrapper allows training an agent in two different tasks simultaneously.

+### Configuration
+The `Neurogym` `Monitor` class employs a configuration system based on [`Pydantic Settings`](https://docs.pydantic.dev/latest/concepts/pydantic_settings/).
+It accepts a path to a TOML configuration file (outlined below) or a `Conf` object (cf. [`neurogym/config/conf.py`](neurogym/config/conf.py)).
+The supplied configuration template ([`docs/conf.template.toml`](docs/conf.template.toml)) contains all the currently available options, which mirror the default options in the code.

+All options in the configuration code have default values.
+Rather than changing the values in the code, you can override them by using a TOML configuration file as follows:

+- **Create `neurogym/config/conf.toml`**: Create a TOML file or copy the [template](docs/conf.template.toml) to `neurogym/config/conf.toml`.
+This will override the default configuration options **globally**, meaning that it will affect all the environments.
+You don't have to pass the new configuration to the Monitor class - it will be picked up automatically.
+- **Create a bespoke TOML configuration**: Follow the same steps as above, but either put the file elsewhere (i.e., _not_ under `neurogym/config/`) or, if you put it under `neurogym/config`, give it a different name (i.e., _not_ `conf.toml`).
+In this case, pass the path to your custom configuration file to the `Monitor` class when instantiating it (using the `conf` argument).
+This will override the default configuration options only for that monitor object.
+You can also instantiate a new [`Conf`](neurogym/config/conf.py) object by passing the path to your modified TOML file to the `Conf` constructor (using the `conf_file` argument) and pass the `Conf` object to the `Monitor` class.

+:warning: <span style="color: red;">Note</span>: Any files ending in `.toml` will be ignored by `git`, except the ones at the top level of the repository (such as `pyproject.toml`).
+This allows you to put configuration files anywhere in the repository hierarchy.

 ### Examples